 If the Veterinarian Loan Repayment Fund created by the bill (see "Veterinarian Loan Repayment Fund," below) contains sufficient money, the State Veterinary Medical Licensing Board must approve an applicant for participation in the Program if the Board finds that the applicant is eligible for participation in the Program and the applicant's services are needed in a veterinary resource shortage area (sec.
 4741.43).
-The bill defines "veterinary resource" shortage area" as an area designated in rules adopted by the State Veterinary Medical Licensing Board under the bill (see 'Rulemaking authority," below) as having limited access to large animal veterinary services or to veterinary services necessary to implement or enforce the law or to protect public health, as applicable (sec.
+The bill defines "veterinary resource shortage area" as an area designated in rules adopted by the State Veterinary Medical Licensing Board under the bill (see "Rulemaking authority," below) as having limited access to large animal veterinary services or to veterinary services necessary to implement or enforce the law or to protect public health, as applicable (sec.
 4741.40(B)).
-The bill states that "large animal veterinary services," "veterinary services necessary to implement or enforce the law," and "veterinary services necessary to protect public health" have the meanings established in rules adopted under it (sec.
+The bill states that "large animal veterinary services," "veterinary services necessary to protect public health" have the meanings established in rules adopted under it (sec.
 4741.40(A)).